Vasil Dobrev (footballer)

-Vasil Dobrev (Васил Добрев; born 5 January 1998) is a Bulgarian professional footballer who plays as a defender.
+Vasil Dobrev (Васил Добрев; born 5 January 1998) is a Bulgarian professional footballer who plays as a defender for Volov Shumen.

-Career

-Septemvri Sofia
+Club career

 Dobrev made his debut for the team on 16 October 2016 in league match against Vitosha Bistritsa.
 He completed his professional debut in the First League on 27 August 2017 in a 4:1 win over Cherno More.

 On 10 September 2019 he signed for Spartak Varna, on loan from Septemvri until end of the season.
+He later joined Slavia Sofia, before joining Botev Vratsa in August 2020.
+In December he was released from the club.

+Dobrev decided to focus on his study in Medical University of Varna.
+On 5 October 2022, after almost 2 years break, he joined the Third League team of Septemvri Tervel.
+In July 2023 he moved to the ambiciuos team Fratria Varna in Third League.
+He became a starting regular and helped his team to promote to Second League.
+At the start of 2024–25 season, and after Denys Vasin retirement, he was named as the new captain of the team.
+On 20 June 2025 he left Fratria to join Volov Shumen in Third League.

 International career

 Youth levels

 Dobrev was called up for the Bulgaria U19 team for the 2017 European Under-19 Championship qualification from 22 to 27 March 2017.
 Playing in all three matches, Bulgaria qualified for the knockout phase.